Why Fellows Choose Penn Medicine

 - Program directors who are dedicated to the development, guidance and mentoring of fellows.

-- The opportunity to train in a wide variety of laboratories within the University of Pennsylvania, Abramson Cancer Center, Children's Hospital of Philadelphia and Wistar Institute.
+- The opportunity to train in a wide variety of laboratories within the University of Pennsylvania, Abramson Cancer Center, Children's Hospital of Philadelphia and Wistar Institute

 - A collaborative practice and research environment that fosters productive interactions among fellow trainees and physicians from other medical disciplines and faculty from other departments within the University.

-Our fellowship breeds excellence in both the clinical and the investigative arenas.
+Our fellowship instills excellence in both the clinical and the investigative arenas.
 Our aim is to produce pioneering thinkers, top-notch clinicians, and investigative innovators who will become the next generation of leaders in academic hematology and medical oncology.

 Classical (Non-Malignant) Hematology Program